davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 geotherm beneath Crystal Knob at the time of eruption.
 For spinel peridotites, equilibration depths can only be analytically determined within broad boundaries.
-With no reliable geobarometers for spinel peridotites, several less robust measures are used to evaluate the depth of the xenolith source.
+With no reliable geobarometers for spinel peridotites, several less robust metrics are used to evaluate the depth of the xenolith source.
 We present several lines of reasoning suggesting that the xenoliths were sourced along a depth gradient relatively deep within the spinel stability field, between roughly 45 and 80 km.